-- You have contributed to the purchase price unequally or gifts have been made to help one or all parties with their purchase;
+- If a gift has been made to help one or all parties with their purchase;

 - If you have investment in the property;